(Adjective) Having temporary effect

 He got out of there, quick smart.

 He actively tried to stop it.
-He imagined, sometimes, getting to the 70's and defeating Voldemort, fixing his life before it could go wrong, or better yet, catching up with the early 21st century and staying there.
+He imagined, sometimes, getting to the 70's and defeating Voldemort, fixing his life before it could go wrong, or better yet, catching up with the early 21st century and being able to stay there.
 He wanted to be ready, if that happened, so he dedicated his time to learning.

-He moved around, from Australia to Haiti, and exchanged knowledge with the shamans.
+Harry moved around, from Australia to Haiti, and exchanged knowledge with scholars and shamans.
 Some years, he learnt magic, but other times he integrated with muggles.
 He studied their mythology, and soon became an expert on everything about personifications of Death.
-Roman, Greek, Norse, Christian, Hindu – nothing helped him much.
+Roman, Egyptian, Norse, Christian, Hindu – nothing helped him much.

 He was woken by an insistent tug moments before the world was spinning away.
-As was his custom, after negligently stunning the sinister figures who'd summoned death, Harry apparated to London.
+As was his custom, after negligently stunning the sinister figures who'd tried to summoned death, Harry apparated to London.

 It was different.